Philocoder93/smart_search/README.md

 * Trello Board for this project https://trello.com/b/0BRjOWTm/project-2

+* This app was created in ruby on rails with a postgresl back end and a devise gem, it utilizes a three way join table

+* To get this app on your local machine run these commands in your cli :

+git clone git@github.com:Philocoder93/smart_search.git
+cd smart_search
+rails db:drop db:create db:migrate
+rails s

+then go to localhost:3000 to see the app in action

 * User Stories

 1. As a User I need to be able to input documents into the app in order to view my documents.